apify/apify-docs/sources/platform/actors/development/builds_and_runs/state_persistence.md

 For short-running Actors, the risk of restarts and the cost of repeated runs are low, so you can typically ignore state persistence.

-## Undersanding migrations
+## Understanding migrations

-A migration occurs when a process running on one srever must stop and move to another.
+A migration occurs when a process running on one server must stop and move to another.
 During this process:

 - All in-progress processes on the current server are stopped
-- Unless you've saved your state, the Actor run will restart on the new server
+- Unless you've saved your state, the Actor run will restart on the new server with an empty internal state
 - You only have a few seconds to save your work when a migration event occurs

 ### Causes of migration